dhanush058/Personal/Readme_Historical Analysis of US Unemployment.md

 ## Project Overview:
 This capstone project, created for an entry-level data analyst portfolio, provides a comprehensive historical analysis of the US unemployment rate from 1948 to 2021.
 The primary goal is to demonstrate end-to-end data analysis skills, including data cleaning, transformation, and visualization, to uncover key trends and the impact of significant economic events on different demographic groups.

+## Tools and Technologies:
+- Python: The primary programming language used for all data manipulation and analysis tasks.

+- Pandas: A powerful library used for data loading, cleaning, and transformation.

+- Matplotlib: Used for creating static, high-quality visualizations to show long-term trends.

+- Seaborn: A library built on top of Matplotlib, used for creating more complex and aesthetically pleasing plots like the bar and box plots.

+- Google Colab: The cloud-based environment where the Python code was executed.

+- Git/GitHub: Used for version control and hosting the project repository.

+- Kaggle: The source of the raw dataset.

 The project addresses the following key questions:

 - What are the overall long-term trends in US unemployment?